Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains: Priority Fee Ordering

+For sub-block $2$, spam can capture two sources of value.
+First, it can capture opportunities created in sub-block $2$ itself.
+The aggregate expected value of these opportunities captured in sub-block $2$ is

+Second, opportunities created in sub-block $1$ may fail to be captured there.
+Each such opportunity survives sub-block $1$ with probability $1/(S_1^\ast+1)$.
+The aggregate value of surviving opportunities from sub-block $1$ is therefore

+If $S_2>0$, these surviving opportunities reach sub-block $2$ and are captured by the first spam transaction in that sub-block.
+Thus, for $S_2>0$, the aggregate expected utility of spam in the second sub-block is

+When $S_2=0$, no spam transaction in the second sub-block is present to capture surviving opportunities, so we take $U_2(0)=0$.
+Solving $U_2(S_2^\ast)=0$ gives the second-sub-block equilibrium, subject to the capacity constraint $S_2^\ast\spc\le C$.

 \parhead{General sub-block.} For sub-block $i\ge 3$, suppose that $S_1^\ast,\dots,S_{i-1}^\ast$ have already been computed.
-The success probability again has two components: the opportunity may originate in sub-block $i$ and be captured there, or it may spill over from an earlier sub-block.
+The aggregate expected revenue of spam in sub-block $i$ again has two components: opportunities created in sub-block $i$ and captured there, and opportunities created in earlier sub-blocks that remain unclaimed until sub-block $i$.

-To describe spillover, let $h_i$ be the index of the last earlier sub-block with positive spam, that is, $ h_i=\max\{j<i:S_j^\ast>0\}, $ with the convention $h_i=0$ if no earlier sub-block has positive spam.
-Let $ k_i=i-1-h_i $ be the number of contiguous zero-spam sub-blocks immediately before sub-block $i$.
-If the opportunity originates in any of those $k_i$ zero-spam sub-blocks, then it reaches sub-block $i$ alive and is captured there by any positive spam.
-The contribution of those blocks is therefore $ \frac{r_0}{D_0}\sum_{j=h_i+1}^{i-1}Q_j^\ast $.
-If $h_i\ge 1$, then there is one additional spillover source: the opportunity may originate in sub-block $h_i$ and fail to be captured there, which occurs with probability $1/(S_{h_i}^\ast+1)$.
-Since all sub-blocks between $h_i$ and $i$ have zero spam, that opportunity then reaches sub-block $i$ alive.
-This contributes $ \frac{r_0}{D_0}\frac{Q_{h_i}^\ast}{S_{h_i}^\ast+1} $.
-Putting these terms together, the expected utility of spam in sub-block $i$ is